 - (a) Changes in use. - (1) Non-conforming use of a non-conforming building.
-The non-conforming use of a structure, all or substantially all of which is designed or intended for a use not permitted in the district in which it is located, may be changed to a use permitted in the district in which the structure is located, or to another more compatible non-conforming use, when authorized by the Plan Commission and the City Council as a special use. - (2) Non-conforming use of a conforming building.
-Any non-conforming use of a structure, all or substantially all of which is designed or intended for use in the district in which it is located, may not be changed to any use other than a use permitted in the district in which the structure is located, unless authorized by the Plan Commission and the City Council as a special use.

-(Amended by Ordinance No. 3960 June 16, 2003) - (b) Expansion of nonconforming use.
-The nonconforming use of part of a building or structure, all or substantially all of which building or structure is designed or intended for a use allowed in the district in which it is located, shall not be expanded or extended into any other portion of such building or structure nor changed to any other nonconforming use. - (c) Discontinuance.
-Whenever a non-conforming use of a building or structure, all or substantially all of which is designed or intended for a use not allowed in the district in which it is located, is discontinued for a period of (12) consecutive months, any future use of said building or structure shall be in conformity with the regulations of the district in which it is located; or to a use more compatible with the district in which it is located, if said proposed use is approved as a "special use" by the Plan Commission and the City Council.
-(Amended by Ordinance No. 3960 June 16, 2003) - (d) Destroyed.
+The non-conforming use of a structure, all or substantially all of which is designed or intended for a use not permitted in the district in which it is located, may be changed to a use permitted in the district in which the structure is located, or to another more compatible non-conforming use, when authorized by the Planning/Zoning Commission and the City Council as a special use.
+(Amended by Ordinance No 6141 April 4, 2016) - (2) Non-conforming use of a conforming building.
+Any non-conforming use of a structure, all or substantially all of which is designed or intended for use in the district in which it is located, may not be changed to any use other than a use permitted in the district in which the structure is located, unless authorized by the Planning/Zoning Commission and the City Council as a special use.
+(Amended by Ordinance No.3960 June 16, 2003) (Amended by Ordinance No. 6141 April 4, 2016) - (b) Expansion of nonconforming use.
+The nonconforming use of part of a building or structure, all or substantially all of which building, or structure is designed or intended for a use allowed in the district in which it is located, shall not be expanded, or extended into any other portion of such building or structure nor changed to any other nonconforming use. - (c) Discontinuance.
+Whenever a non-conforming use of a building or structure, all or substantially all of which is designed or intended for a use not allowed in the district in which it is located, is discontinued for a period of (12) consecutive months, any future use of said building or structure shall be in conformity with the regulations of the district in which it is located; or to a use more compatible with the district in which it is located, if said proposed use is approved as a "special use" by the Planning/Zoning Commission and the City Council.
+(Amended by Ordinance No. 3960 June 16, 2003) (Amended by Ordinance No 6141 April 4, 2016) - (d) Destroyed.
 If a building or structure in which a nonconforming use is being conducted, and all or substantially all of which building or structure is designed or intended for a use allowed in the district in which it is located, is destroyed or severely damaged to the extent that the cost of restoration exceeds fifty (50) percent of the value of the building or structure, it shall not be returned to the prior nonconforming use, and any subsequent use of the building or structure shall conform to the use regulations of the district in which the building or structure is located. - (e) Exception.
 For the purpose of this Ordinance, any use lawfully established on the effective date of this Ordinance which is nonconforming solely by virtue of lacking off-street parking or loading facilities, as required hereinafter for new uses, shall not be deemed a nonconforming use.